 - Packet loss due to poor signal strength and WiFi interference are the most common culprits of sub-optimal streaming.

 - Even "great" networks have bottlenecks.
 Being new doesn't guarantee optimal streaming.

 - A network is only as good as its slowest component.
 It's wise to keep equipment updated.

 - Client balancing across APs is important.
 If a single AP has more than 10 clients, consider enabling QoS.
 Schools MUST enable QoS.

 - Perform ping tests to Airtame devices during peak hours to understand if your network's lag is good (<3ms).

-- Test and ensure that neither the streaming device nor Airtame get a signal below -60dBm ( -50dBm for 2.4GHz networks) from anywhere in the location.
-Airtame can be hard wired if needed.
+- Test and ensure that neither the streaming device nor Airtame gets a signal below -60dBm ( -50dBm for 2.4GHz networks) from anywhere in the location.
+Airtame can be hard-wired if needed.

-- Make sure that the channels being used by your APs are the least saturated.
+- Make sure that the channels being used by your Access Points are the least saturated.

 - Setup QoS for video.

 - Keep an eye on the signal strength shown in Airtame.cloud, in case an AP goes down.